Counterfactual Influence in Markov Decision Processes: Introduction

 \section{Introduction}

 Counterfactual inference allows us to reason hypothetically about what effect changing an action or condition in the past would have on a given observation, e.g., \textit{``What would the patient's condition be, had we used treatment Y instead of treatment X?''}.
-This type of reasoning is particularly useful for evaluating and optimising sequences of actions, to identify how the end result could have been improved by changing some action(s) along the observed path.
-This optimised counterfactual path can be seen as a \textit{counterfactual explanation} of how the decision-making process could be improved.
-Markov Decision Processes (MDPs) are often used to model sequential decision-making processes under uncertainty, so counterfactual inference can be used to generate counterfactual explanations on improving a given policy.
-This research area also aligns with the increasing use of machine learning in healthcare, specifically in supporting clinical decision-making with the use of AI models~\cite{verma2020counterfactual,guidotti2022counterfactual,tsirtsis2021counterfactual}.
+This allows us to evaluate and optimise sequences of actions, by identifying how the outcome could have been improved by changing some action(s) along the observed path.
+This optimised counterfactual path can be seen as a \textit{counterfactual explanation} for how the decision-making process could be improved.
+Markov Decision Processes (MDPs) \jl{are particularly useful for modelling real-world decision-making processes under uncertainty}, so counterfactual inference can be used to generate counterfactual explanations for improving a given policy.
+This research area aligns with the increasing use of machine learning in healthcare, specifically in supporting clinical decision-making with the use of AI models~\citep{verma2020counterfactual,guidotti2022counterfactual,tsirtsis2021counterfactual}.
+In particular, we focus on discrete-state MDPs, a fundamental computation model used in e.g., clinical decision-making~\citep{BENNETT20139, SHIFRIN2020101917, patrick2011markov}, games~\citep{hafner2023mastering}, and planning tasks~\citep{natarajan2022planning}.

-One of the key issues in sequential processes, which is not as pronounced in single-step scenarios, is the divergence of the counterfactual path from the observed one: as the counterfactual outcomes deviate over time, the observations become less relevant for counterfactual inference.
-In particular, this problem involves categorical counterfactual models used for MDPs.
-This leads to a situation where we are essentially computing interventional outcomes rather than counterfactual ones, meaning that the outcomes are no longer tailored to the specific observed path.